Savings bonds for kidsSavings bonds for kids

 Today, you can buy savings bonds either online or once a year through your tax return.

-In 2011 the IRS stopped selling the paper version of Savings Bonds and moved exclusively to selling the electronic version on the TreasuryDirect Website.
+In 2011 the IRS stopped selling the paper version of Savings Bonds.

 Today, you can buy savings bonds either online or once a year through your tax return.